 This part summarises key prohibitions and remedies under Commonwealth consumer protection laws applicable to debt collection activity.
-Relevant court decisions about the CCA and the ACL also apply to equivalent ASIC Act provisions.81 See appendix B for other statutory and common law obligations and remedies.
+Relevant court decisions about the CCA and the ACL also apply to equivalent ASIC Act provisions.83 See appendix B of this guideline for other statutory and common law obligations and remedies.